isomerpages/nrf-gyss/index.md

       title: Five Invigorating Days
       subtitle: "#GYSS2026"
       id: infopic
-      description: Panel huddles, quickfire pitches, site visits, and dedicated poster sessions—all these and more await you at the Summit.
+      description: Panel huddles, quickfire pitches, site visits, and fireside chats—all these and more await you at the Summit.
       button: Find out more
       url: /gyss-2026/programme/
       image: /images/GYSS 2025/20250110_GYSS_DAY_04_322.jpg
       alt: Image alt text
   - infopic:
       title: GYSS 2025
-      subtitle: Past Highlights
+      subtitle: Throwback
       description: From videos to photos and more, catch up with all the action from the GYSS 2025!
       alt: GYSS 2025 excitement!